rxedu/adventofcode-2015-clojure/README.md

 but you can use this project to make your own.

-Simply clone or fork this, then create a new branch from the `unsolved` tag with
+Simply clone or fork this, then create a new branch from the `new-solutions` tag with

 ```
-$ git branch my-solutions unsolved
+$ git branch my-solutions new-solutions
 $ git checkout my-solutions
 ```

-or reset your master branch to the `unsolved` tag with
+or reset your master branch to the `new-solutions` tag with

 ```
-$ git reset --hard unsolved
+$ git reset --hard new-solutions
 ```

 Save your input to `input/01.txt`, `input/02.txt`, etc.